Using Apptainer Containers¶

 pip install pandas

-Build the GPU-enabled Singularity container:
+Build the GPU-enabled Apptainer container:

-sudo singularity build tensorflow-gpu.sif tensorflow-pandas-gpu.def
+sudo apptainer build tensorflow-gpu.sif tensorflow-pandas-gpu.def

-Test the container and pandas
+Test the container and pandas version from shell:

-singularity exec --nv tensorflow-gpu.sif python -c "import pandas as pd; print(pd.__version__)"
+apptainer exec --nv tensorflow-gpu.sif python -c "import pandas as pd; print(pd.__version__)"

-flag is required to enable access to NVIDIA GPU resources from within the container.
+--nv flag is required to enable access to NVIDIA GPU resources from within the container.
 Furthermore, you can check the installed GPU devices recognized inside the container environment by running:

-singularity shell --nv tensorflow-gpu.sif
+apptainer shell --nv tensorflow-gpu.sif

 nvidia-smi